satyasashi/swapi/README.md

 To use the endpoints in this application, navigate to: (http://localhost:8000/)

-### Available Endpoints | API ROOT
+### Available Endpoints | API Root

-You will see API ROOT which shows the list of endpoints available in this application like below.
+You will see API ROOT which shows the list of endpoints available in this application and can call endpoints using utilities like `http`, `curl` etc,.
+In this scenario, I will be using `http` utility.

-OR

-You can also use terminal to call these endpoints using utilities like `http`, `curl` etc,.

 ```
 (swapienv)$ http http://localhost:8000